Building 2.jpg

 Are you offering take-out meals?

 We only offer soup and bread to-go.
-We do not offer any meals for take out.

 Do you have outdoor dining?